This is a full guide for using OxTS Georeferencer to produce Pointclouds of your surveys from recording your data to viewing your Pointcloud.

 Figure 5: The Velodyne web user interface is accessed by typing the IP address into a web browser tab.
 Check that PPS is 'Locked' and the GPS Position is updating in real time (and so the LiDAR is receiving NMEA).

-Data can always be viewed coming in with software such as WireShark, this is another good sanity check and troubleshooter to see that the correct data from the correct IP addresses is being received.
+Data can always be viewed coming in with software such as WireShark and this is another good sanity check and troubleshooter to see that the correct data from the correct IP addresses is being received.

 It is encouraged that you check that the correct data is being logged and to have a trial before starting your survey.
 It is also recommended that you have folders set up for putting data into as it comes in.